Perceptual error optimization for Monte Carlo rendering: Discrete optimization

 \Paragraph{Iterative minimization}

-State-of-the-art halftoning methods attack the problem~\eqref{eq:SubsetSelectionProblem} directly via iterative greedy minimization \cite{Allebach1992,Pappas1999}.
+State-of-the-art halftoning methods attack the problem~\eqref{eq:VerticalOptimization} directly via greedy iterative minimization \citep{Allebach1992,Pappas1999}.
 After initializing every pixel to a random quantization level, we traverse the image in serpentine order (as is standard practice in halftoning) and for each pixel choose the level that minimizes the energy.
 Several full-image iterations are performed; in our experiments convergence to a local minimum is achieved within 10--20 iterations.

-As a further improvement, the optimization can be terminated when the perceptual error reduction rate falls below a certain threshold or when no estimates are updated within one full iteration.
-Random pixel traversal order allows terminating at any point but converges slightly slower.
+As a further improvement, the optimization can be terminated when no pixels are updated within one full iteration, or when the perceptual-error reduction rate drops below a certain threshold.
+Traversing the pixels in random order allows terminating at any point but converges slightly slower.

 \Paragraph{Error diffusion}